genepi/haplocheck/README.md

 # Haplocheck
 [![Build Status](https://travis-ci.org/genepi/haplocheck.svg?branch=master)](https://travis-ci.org/genepi/haplocheck)

 Haplocheck is a software that leverages the mitochondrial phylogeny to detect contamination in sequencing studies.
-We provide haplocheck as a standalone pipeline for local usage and as a cloud web service (via https://mitoverse.i-med.ac.at).
+We provide haplocheck as a standalone pipeline for local usage and as a [cloud web service](https://mitoverse.i-med.ac.at).

 ## Getting started